 The laparoscopic technique has been used in recent years to perform retropubic suspension surgery.
 This requires only 3 to 4 tiny, about 0.6 cm long incisions to be made on the abdomen, pubic hairline, or groin area.
 Through these keyhole incisions, small instruments and a camera is passed into the abdomen without the need to open the abdominal cavity.
 The surgeon then suspends the urethra to strong ligaments of the pubic bone.
 However, the laparoscopic Burch procedure demands highly skilled surgeons.

-Minimally invasive surgeries have gained immense popularity over the recent years.
-Benefits include:
+Minimally invasive surgeries have gained immense popularity over recent years.

 As with any major abdominal or pelvic surgical procedures, complications may occur after this procedure, and include the following: